Gracham/FTG-modules-repo/README.md

 This is my fork of a [HitaloSama's Repo](github.com/HitaloSama/FTG-modules-repo) repo for modules made especially for [Friendly-Telegram](https://github.com/friendly-telegram), that are optimized and working only on [Friendly-Telegram](https://github.com/friendly-telegram) userbot.

 For the most part, all of the modules that are not my own will be the same as HitaloSama's, but that could change, and I will not offer any support if it dosnt work for your own use case.
-ALL Pull requets made here will be closed and not done.
+ALL Pull requets made here will be closed automaticly.

 ## Installation